Outdoors Gear, Equipment, News, Reviews, Forums, Walking Routes and More at OutdoorsMagic.com

 Key attributes: Low smoke, premium build, top-quality air flow, good combustion

-Promising a “roaring, smokeless fire in minutes”, the Solo Stove Ranger is a premium-standard fire pit with a slick design.
+Promising a “roaring, smokeless fire in minutes”, the Solo Stove Ranger 2.0 is a premium-standard fire pit with a slick design.
 The so-called 360-degree Airflow Design – a clever combination of holes and vents – ensures efficient burning with minimal smoke.
 It’s all rather scientific, but we trust Solo Stove’s boffins when they say “air movement fuels the fire at its base while also providing a boost of preheated air through the vent holes at the top of the burn chamber”.
-To use the Ranger, simply add chunk wood into the pit and light.
+To use the Ranger, simply add a chunk of wood into the pit and light.
 Inside the fire pit, there’s an integrated ash pan, precision base plate and on top is a fire ring to keep the flames centred and even.
 The overall build is durable and contemporary, and designed predominantly to sit around and enjoy, rather than for cooking – although marshmallows, hot dogs and other fire pit-friendly foods are still on the menu.

 Specifications